qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    **Solution**

-   This error may occur if QSC CLI is incompatible with Qlauncher.
+   This error occurs if QSC CLI is incompatible with Qlauncher.
 Qlauncher will be deprecated and replaced with a new application from the QSC.
 If you have Qlauncher in the workspace, you can run the following commands:

    .. container:: nohighlight